General Testing Questions

 Do I have to participate in recurring testing if I tested positive for COVID-19 recently and have been cleared to return to campus?

 If you have tested positive in the last 90 days, once you have been cleared to return to campus, you do not need to participate in asymptomatic testing.
 If you tested positive at a Northwestern testing site, there is nothing further you need to do.
 If you tested positive at an external testing site, please upload your results to the Risk Compliance site.

 What should I do if I need an ADA accommodation at the Jacobs Center?

 Please enter through our main entrance adjacent to Deering Meadow, and inform a staff member.
-We can accommodate your testing needs on the first floor for both Color and rapid antigen testing.
+We can accommodate your testing needs on the first floor.

-I am required to undergo regular COVID-19 testing due to my expected time spent on campus, but I have concerns about getting tested due to a disability and/or a medical condition.
+I am an unvaccinated student and have concerns about getting tested due to a disability and/or a medical condition.
 Can I request an exception?

 COVID-19 alone may not be considered a disability under the Americans with Disabilities Act, due to the fact that the illness in some may be transitory and have limited impact on major life activities in ordinary circumstances.
 However, students who have significant impacts due to Coronavirus or ongoing medical conditions related to the COVID-19, may be eligible for reasonable accommodations.